hanboa/AI_project_2013/README.md

 NOTE:
-Database has been indexed as ?database.mat? by the function ?databaseIndexing.m?
+Database has been indexed as database.mat by the function databaseIndexing.m